-If you’re planning a Plymouth holiday, and looking for lighthouse inspiration in or around the city, then read on for some great ideas.
+If you’re planning a holiday in Plymouth, and looking for lighthouse inspiration in or around the city, then read on for some great ideas.
 Not all of these have a lighthouse connection, but they’re worth a visit if you have the time.

 This post may contain affiliate links.
 You can read my affiliate policy here.